eedahl/tekken-movedb-py/README.md

 # tekken-movedb-py
 A Tekken 7 move database.
 Likely to become a web app when more fully fleshed out.

+## Requirements and how to
+You need a Python distribution installed.
+I use Anaconda, adding to path when installing.
+You need two packages: pandas and pandastable.

+To install them, use `pip install pandas` and `pip install pandastable`.

+To run the program, open a command line in the filter containing it (e.g. `shift+right click` inside the folder to get an option in the drop down) and run with `python tekken-movedb.py`.

 ## Suggested features
 * Hide/show columns cascade
 * Improve SUF, HF, BF, CHF filters